Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 - step-by-step submission

-Those are real limitations.
-However, attempting to include them within WhatsApp tends to introduce more friction than value, especially for learners who are still developing fluency.
+But attempting to include them within WhatsApp tends to introduce more friction than value, especially for learners still developing fluency.
+A student who is unsure of the notation, the platform, and the subject simultaneously will struggle with all three.

 Final observation

-If one were designing a dedicated learning application, the solution would look very different: structured input, equation editors, step tracking, and so on.
+If you were building a dedicated learning application, the solution would look very different: structured input fields, equation editors, step tracking, and so on.